 If you decide to buy the Julia themes, you’ll definitely get an amazing design, but what about other features of the theme?

 Like all of Pixelgrade’s themes, Julia has enough options to make useful tweaks to the theme but it is not loaded with theme options that you are unlikely to use.
-The key things you can change which will allow enough customization options for most people are colors, fonts and the homepage appearance (using widgets).
+The key things you can change which will allow enough customization options for most people are colors, fonts and the homepage appearance.
+The homepage appearance can be changed using an easy to use widget based layout which I really like.

 This is another impressive theme from Pixelgrade and it would be perfect for anyone looking for a premium magazine or food blog theme.
-The designs Pixelgrade produce are a cut above what you will see from many other theme shops and I think that justifies their higher than average price.
-Currently they are selling Julia for $125.
-This may seem steep compared to other premium themes but I don’t think this is overpriced considering the amount of work they put into making the highest quality themes you will find.
-Take a look a the Julia demo today and see what you think.
+The designs Pixelgrade produce are a cut above what you will see from many other theme shops and their themes are also amazing value for money since they have changed their pricing structure.